-We respect the values of your home and community and we strive to work together with parents and the community to provide you with a great learning environment.
+We respect the values of your home and community, and we strive to work together with parents and the community to provide you with a great learning environment.
 To keep informed of the programs and events occurring in the school, we publish a monthly newsletter.
 We also encourage the placement of community service announcements in our newsletter and in our daily announcements, as well as displaying posters in the school (after receiving permission to do so from the Principal or Vice-Principal).
-Edsby and email remain our top parent communication tool.
+Edsby and email remain our top parent communication tools.
 There are a variety of ways to stay connected to life at school through Edsby.
-Please ensure you are able to access Edsby and check the app or website regularly for updates.